carpentries/carpentries.org-DEPRECATED/pages/join.md

 - Serve on the <a href="https://software-carpentry.org/join/subcom/mentoring/">Mentoring</a> sub-committee.
 - Host [discussion sessions](http://pad.software-carpentry.org/instructor-discussion).
-- Join a [Carpentries mentoring group]((https://software-carpentry.org/blog/2018/03/next-round-mentoring.html)) as a mentor.
+- Join a [Carpentries mentoring group](https://software-carpentry.org/blog/2018/03/next-round-mentoring.html) as a mentor.

 #### Serve on a SubCommittee or Task Force

 - We have a range of committees and task forces that people can join.
 This is a great way to network and meet other people in our community.
-See [what is on offer](https://software-carpentry.org/join/subcom_and_tf/).
+See [what groups you can join](https://software-carpentry.org/join/subcom_and_tf/).
 - Serve on the <a href="https://software-carpentry.org/join/subcom/mentoring/">Mentoring</a> sub-committee or <a href="https://software-carpentry.org/join/subcom_and_tf/">other committees</a>.
 - Join the <a href="https://github.com/carpentries/carpentrycon">CarpentryCon</a> Task Force or the <a href="https://software-carpentry.org/join/subcom/african-tf/">African Task Force</a>.